Challengers defeat incumbent and former council president in Buena Republican primary

 “I think the vote tonight shows the overwhelming disappointment with the current administration,” Adams said Tuesday.

+Fabrizio, while recognizing the controversy it has created, echoed his running mates and said he wanted to fully learn about the situation.

-The borough and Fire District No. 2 had also sued the Landisville Fire Company in a dispute about stolen property.
-Borough Council voted on June 2 to drop the lawsuit, although Fire District No. 2 has not given indication that it was ending litigation.
+The borough and Fire District No. 2 had also sued the Landisville company in a dispute over stolen property.
+The council voted June 2 to drop the lawsuit, although Fire District No. 2 has not given indication that it was ending litigation.

-Barsuglia said she could not commit to any particular actions pertaining to the Landisville Fire Company, adding that any such action would likely require a long, formal process.
+Barsuglia said she could not commit to any particular actions pertaining to the Landisville company, adding any such action would likely require a long, formal process.
 She recognized that the dissolution of the fire district had divided the community and that many in the borough were sad to see the company stop operations.

+Ocean County beaches will need sweaters while those in Cumberland County will sweat in shorts and a t-shirt.
+There will be a wide range of temperatures Wednesday as a cold front splits the region in two.
+Severe weather may then be possible late Thursday.

-She added that her focus was not on the fire company alone, but also to ensure that Buena residents could openly communicate with their Borough Council.
+She said her focus was not on the fire company alone but also to ensure that Buena residents could openly communicate with their council.

 “We need to have our community be heard,” Barsuglia said.

-No Democratic candidate was running on the ballot for Borough Council Tuesday.
+No Democratic candidate was running on the ballot for council Tuesday.
 The county election results page indicates there were only four election-day votes cast in the Democratic council primary.

 Contact Chris Doyle